 By: Erin Davis, Occupational Therapist, Southern Rehab

-In this study we will be describing a case of a 31 year old female, Miss Y. Miss Y was diagnosed with an anoxic brain injury post anaesthetic which resulted in spastic quadriplegia and severe cognitive impairment.
-Additionally there is bilateral acetabular dysplagia with complete dislocation.
-The anoxic brain injury followed from a cardiorespiratory arrest during an eye surgery that Miss Y underwent at an age of
+In this study we will be describing a case of a 31-year-old female, Miss Y. Miss Y was diagnosed with an anoxic brain injury post anaesthetic which resulted in spastic quadriplegia and severe cognitive impairment.
+Additionally, there is bilateral acetabular dysplagia with complete dislocation.
+The anoxic brain injury followed from a cardiorespiratory arrest during an eye surgery that Miss Y underwent at the age of

 - Her trunk shows significant scoliosis (convex to the left) which has its apex at the lumbar/thoracic junction.
 There’s a rotation through the thoracic spine (left forward) and lumbar lordosis.